EcoSphereNetwork/ESN_Token/README.md

 # SmoliToken
-SmoliToken is the Token where we tokenise the companie
+- SmoliToken is the token with which we tokenise the company -

 # Hier werden alle Infos zu Meme Coins, NTFs und der tokenisierung des Pojektes Smolitux gepostet